 10. Get whipped by waitresses in a den of masochism

-When my friend heard I was going to Lviv, he sent me a message.
-“You must visit Mosoch Café , you’ll have a cracking time.”
-With no prior knowledge to hand, how innocent I was.
+When my friend heard I was going to Lviv, he said “you must visit Mosoch Café , you’ll have a cracking time.”
+With no prior knowledge, how innocent I was.

 Enter to find yourself bathed in red light among bras and vintage burlesque posters.
 Take a seat at the bar for the best views.